ICSpark/projects/Photo-Gallery/README.md

 - Set border to 15px solid black
 - Set padding to 5px
 - Set margin to 20 px
-5. Using `#description`(or the name you give for the `div id=` tag for the description) to modify the position, size and color for it/them:
+5. Using `#description`(or the name you give for the `div id="" ` tag for the description) to modify the position, size and color for it/them:
 - Set the position to the style you prefer
 - You can set change more style for the description words or leave it as default color